-In this example the correct reference boom angle is 49°.
+In this example, the correct reference boom angle is 49 degrees.

-Capacity Limiting Factors - Hook Block
+Capacity Limiting Factors - Hook Block Capacity

-The lifting capacity of a crane may be limited to the rated load of the hook and block installed on your crane.
+The lifting capacity of a crane may be limited to the rated load of the hook and block installed on the crane.
 Hook block capacity information is normally located on the side of the block.